ibm-mas/ansible-devops/ibm/mas_devops/roles/key_rotation/README.md

 key_rotation
 ===============================================================================

-Create new apikeys for cluster.
+Create new apikey for user in cloud account.

 Role Variables
 -------------------------------------------------------------------------------